user1711202/NOVEMBER2023/README.md

 ## Top-1 Accuracy for Domain-Specific Setups

-MLRSNet, MedPix, and SIXRay-100 have been utilized for SSL pretraining in their respective domains.
-Both ImageNet-100 and ImageNet-1k have been utilized as pretraining datasets for the respective supervised baselines.
-The overall best accuracy per downstream dataset is highlighted in bold; if it is from a non-SSL approach, then the best SSL method's accuracy is underlined.

 | Pretraining                  | AID            | ChestX-Det     | SIXRay-10      |
 | ---------------------------- | -------------- | -------------- | -------------- |